mletoile/surface-self-diffusion/README.md

 energy and diffusivity.
 The surface energy values are based on those given in [Crystalium](http://crystalium.materialsvirtuallab.org/), as calculated in [2].

+This example is designed to run on a laptop in a few hours.
+It therefore uses a small simulation volume and is somewhat low resolution.

 ## Attribution
 If you use the code or techniques presented here, please cite both this Github repository and [1].